The Process for Settling a Truck Accident Claim

 Anyone can file an insurance claim for an accident, but filing a claim with guidance from a lawyer can produce the best results.
 Your lawyer can help you file a compelling insurance claim that proves the other party is responsible for your damages from the accident.
 Once the other party’s insurance company receives your insurance claim, they’ll provide a counter offer which serves as a starting point for negotiations.

 The majority of truck accident claims are settled outside of court through methods of mediation and negotiation.
 If you aren’t satisfied with the settlement that the truck driver’s insurance company is willing to offer for your claim, your lawyer can negotiate with them for a higher settlement.
 Negotiation for a truck accident settlement requires in-depth knowledge of your state’s personal injury laws and commercial vehicle regulations, so it’s crucial to hire an experienced lawyer to handle your case’s negotiations on your behalf.
-If the truck driver’s insurance company refuses to provide an acceptable settlement, your lawyer determine whether it makes sense to negotiate for a higher amount or accept the offer.
+If the truck driver’s insurance company refuses to provide an acceptable settlement, your lawyer determines whether it makes sense to negotiate for a higher amount or accept the offer.
 There is always the option of filing a lawsuit if your lawyer feels that your case could recover more compensation by going to court, but this decision should only be made if your lawyer is certain that your case will win.
 Trials can be expensive and take months to settle, and even then, you could receive less compensation than you would have with a private settlement.

 Discuss Your Truck Accident Case with a Lawyer Today